''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 Oman is a peaceful, friendly country with strong connections to the UK, virtually no crime, and bird diversity second to none in the Middle East.

 At this time of year, when the weather is just perfect, there is a very high density of wintering raptors.
 Greater Spotted, Steppe and even Eastern Imperial Eagles are plentiful and give excellent views.
 Now rare and local, the negevensis race of the huge Lappet-faced Vulture is regular at a couple of sites.
-Along the north coast magnificent Great Black-headed Gulls are in full breeding plumage, alongside Sooty, Caspian and Slender-billed Gulls.
+Along the north coast magnificent Great Black-headed Gulls are in full breeding plumage.
+Alongside them stand resident Sooty Gulls and wintering, Steppe, Caspian and Slender-billed Gulls.
 Crested and Lesser Crested Terns gather together in large roosts.
 A boat trip should give us close views of dolphins and Red-necked Phalaropes.
 We have permission to visit a large private farm where migrants can be seen in their hundreds.
-Irrigated grasslands attract flocks of waders and small birds which, in turn, attract raptors including Pallid and Montagu’s Harriers.
+Irrigated grasslands host flocks of waders and small birds which, in turn, attract raptors including Pallid and Montagu’s Harriers.

-Our excursion to the deserts of central Oman is to witness flocks of sandgrouse, as well as to search the oases for other specialities.
-The southern region is influenced by a monsoon, resulting in flora and fauna unique in Arabia.
-The birds here have an African influence, with Bruce’s Green Pigeon, African Rock Bunting and African Paradise Flycatcher alongside South Arabian Wheatear and Pheasant-tailed Jacana.
+Our excursion to the deserts of central Oman is to witness flocks of sandgrouse, as well as to search the oases for other specialities such as the Hypocolius.
+The southern region is influenced by the Indian Monsoon, resulting in flora and fauna unique in Arabia.
+The birds here have both African and Arabian influences, with Bruce’s Green Pigeon, African Rock Bunting and African Paradise Flycatcher alongside South Arabian Wheatear and with luck Arabian Golden-winged Grosbeak.
+The localised Yemen Serin has become a regular sighting in the south.

 Oman is a safe, welcoming country, if anything somewhat old-fashioned in terms of good manners and public behaviour.
-We always look forward to returning, and this will be our ninth visit.
+We always look forward to returning, and this will be our eleventh visit.

-We will visit the Ras Sawadi peninsula where we will check the woodlands for small birds.
-On the beach we can compare Greater and Lesser Sand Plovers and pick out Terek Sandpipers amongst the many more familiar species.
-Lesser Crested, Caspian and Saunder’s Terns rest up on the sand, dwarfed by the ‘king of gulls’, the stunning Great Black-headed Gull.
+We will visit the Ras Sawadi peninsula where we will check the extensive beach for Greater and Lesser Sand Plovers.
+Sometimes we can pick out the distinctive Terek Sandpiper amongst the more familiar species.
+Both Crested and Lesser Crested Terns rest up on the sand dwarfed by the ‘king of gulls’ the stunning Great Black-headed Gull.

 One morning we will visit the old port of Muscat, with its Sooty and Slender-billed Gulls, Crested Terns and Western Reef Herons.
 From here we will take an inshore boat trip on the sheltered waters, where Red-necked Phalaropes congregate around pods of feeding dolphins.
 Common, Bottlenose and Spinner Dolphins are the most numerous.
 On one visit we watched 40 Long-beaked Common Dolphins attacking fish in massive swirling shoals known as bait balls.